 Why Different Sizes?

-You might wonder why North America has different paper sizes than other countries.
+You might wonder why North America has different paper size standards from other countries.
 These sizes have roots in early papermaking practices and traditions unique to North America.
 They might not align with international standards.
 But they’ve become deeply ingrained in everyday life.

 You’re writing a letter, reading a newspaper, or filling out a form.
 You’re interacting with the world of paper sizes.
-The international A-series has different sizes than the North American standards.
+The international A-series paper sizes differ from the North American standards.
 Each size has its own story and purpose.
 By understanding these differences, you can confidently navigate the world of paper size.

-R series originated in Japan.
+R-series originated in Japan.
 This system has become the go-to for photographs across Asia and is gaining popularity worldwide.
-But there’s more to this story than just your standard paper size.
+But there’s more to this story than just your standard paper formats.

 The R-series focuses on ratios.
 These sizes have a 2:3 aspect ratio.
 This means the width is two-thirds of the height.
 This ratio creates pleasing proportions.
 R-series paper is popular for everyday photos.
 They are also popular for portraits and event photos.